PHDH906 Research implementation

-Participation in three online group sessions, which involves presenting the implementation question related to one's own project, as well as online discussions with group participants and teachers.
+It is expected of the participant to participate in three online group sessions, which involve presenting the implementation question related to one's own project, as well as online discussions with group participants and teachers.

 Individual written home assignment of up to 6 pages where the candidate chooses one of two alternative home assignments.